Lunazera/VNyan-Tracking-Detection/README.md

 # VNyan Face Tracking Detection
 Plugin to detect when your model loses tracking (ie when you go AFK).
-This uses some of your tracked blendshapes and calculates the variance to determine when VNyan loses tracking.
+This uses some of your tracked blendshapes and calculates the total variance over a small window of time to determine when VNyan loses tracking.

 When tracking is lost, the `TrackingLost` trigger will signal.
 When tracking is found again, the `TrackingDetected` trigger will signal.